benzookapi/shopify-barebone-app-sample/docs/webpixel.md

 - The management UI runs in the embedded Admin browser.
 - The app server registers pixel settings through Admin GraphQL.
-- The extension runs in Shopify's customer-events sandbox on buyer-facing pages.
+- The app Web Pixel extension runs in a strict Web Worker sandbox in the visitor's browser on buyer-facing pages.
 - Measurement requests go from the pixel runtime to Google's GA4 endpoint.

 ## Registration and Event Sequence